razzanYoni/Memoir/README.md

 ## How to Use
 1. To install dependencies, run the following command in your terminal\
    `pip install requirements.txt`
-2. Create executable by running the following command\
-   `create exe command`
-3. Open app by running this command in your terminal\
+2. Open app by running this command in your root terminal\
-   `run command`
+   `python3 ./Memoir.py`
-4. Have fun using Memoir!
+3. Have fun using Memoir!

 ## Contributors